 The Chief Financial Officer will make arrangements for the production and audit of the fund's annual report and accounts.
-The Committee will receive the external auditor's report annually.
+The Committee will adopt the completed annual report.

-Consult stakeholders, and publish the funding strategy statement, statement of investment principles and other policies and documents as necessary.
+Consult stakeholders, and publish the funding strategy statement, investment strategy statement and other policies and documents as necessary.

 The Chief Financial Officer will make arrangements for the drafting of all policies and statements and undertake consultations as applicable.
-The Committee will be responsible for approving all policies and statements after receiving feedback from any consultations undertaken.
+The Committee will be responsible for approving all policies and statements after receiving feedback from any consultations undertaken and advice from officers and advisors as appropriate.